Simulation

 col = (rhs_pert - rhs) / epsilon

-# Assign the calculated column to the Jacobian
+# Determine how to split the Jacobian

 if not split: